 - Fails Additional Filters

-If you apply Additional Filters to your flow email, and individuals fail these filters at send time, they will be skipped
+If you apply additional filters to your flow email, and individuals fail these filters at send time, they will be skipped.

 Review Link Activity

 The Link Activity tab contains analytics for the links tracked in your flow email.
-Klaviyo tracks the total unique people that have clicked, the total number of clicks (not unique), the average click per person, and the total people that did not click.
-Below the analytics is a list of all links that have been included in your flow email if your email has dynamic content that populates unique links for reach recipient.
+Klaviyo tracks the total unique people who have clicked, the total number of clicks (not unique), the average click per person, and the total people that did not click.
+Below the analytics is a list of all links that have been included in your flow email if your email has dynamic content that populates unique links for each recipient.
 Otherwise, you will see a list of the top 25 links in each campaign, including the unique and total clicks.
 You can toggle your view here from Table view to Visual view.
-If your flow email is A/B tested, you can toggle here between each variation as well.
+If your flow email is A/B tested, you can toggle between each variation as well.